Irmã Dulce: Graduation and religious life

 She graduated from high school at the age of 18.
 She, then, asked her father to allow her to follow her religious calling.
 He agreed and she joined the Congregation of the Missionary Sisters of the Immaculate Conception of the Mother of God, in Our Lady of Carmel Convent, in Sergipe.
-A year later, she received the religious habit of that Congregation and was given the name Dulce, in memory of her mother (who had died when she was 6 years old).
+A year later, she received the habit of that congregation and was given the name "Dulce", in memory of her mother (who had died when she was 6 years old).

 Social works

 During the same year, she founded the "São Francisco's Worker's Union", the first Christian worker's movement in Bahia.
 A year later, she started welfare work in the poor communities of Alagados and Itapagipe.
 It was then that they started calling her the "Angel of Alagados".
 In 1937, she transformed the Worker's Union into the Worker's Center of Bahia.

 Determined to house sick people who came to her for help, in 1939 Pontes started to shelter them in abandoned houses in Salvador's 'Ilha dos Ratos' (rats' island) district.
 Then she would go in search of food, medicine and medical care.
 Later, when she and her patients were evicted from the neighborhood, she started housing them in an old fish market, but City Hall denied her the use of the space and told her to leave.

 Facing a big problem and already taking care of over 70 people, she turned to the Mother Superior of her convent and asked her permission to use the convent's chicken yard as an improvised hostel.
 The Superior reluctantly agreed, so long as Pontes could take care of the chickens (which she did, by feeding them to her patients).
 That improvised hostel gave rise to the Hospital Santo Antonio, the center of a medical, social and educational complex which continues to open doors for the poor in Bahia and throughout Brazil.